Log in to start an application or to access Judging Panel

 ECHO Judging takes place over 2 rounds.

-Up to 500 judges are hand-picked from over 20 countries.
-Judges are allocated categories to review and are selected to ensure a balance of skills (creative, strategy, data, agency and client).
-Judges review entries per category online and score each entry 0-10 in the 3 criteria of strategy, creativity and results – with a total score of up to 30 points.
-The top performing entries proceed to round 2.
+Round 1: Up to 500 judges are hand-picked from more than 20 countries.
+Judges are allocated categories to review and are selected to ensure a balance of skills (creative, strategy, data, agency, and client).
+Judges review entries per category online and score each entry 0 to 10 points in the three criteria of strategy, creativity and results, for a total score of up to 30 points.
+The top-performing entries proceed to Round 2.

-Up to 100 judges travel to New York to debate the shortlisted work.
-Judges review the work per category and vote to find a gold, silver and bronze in every category.
+Round 2: Up to 100 judges travel to New York to debate the shortlisted work.
+Judges review the work per category and vote for a gold, silver, and bronze in every category.
 While the debate is open, judges vote confidentially and winners are not announced until March 2020, during the ECHO Award Gala Celebration.
 Entries will still be reviewed online on iPads and a large screen.
-Physical samples are only available to judges in round 2.
+Physical samples are only available to judges in Round 2.